Crismery Santana

 Crismery Dominga Santana Peguero (born 20 April 1995) is a Dominican Republic weightlifter.

 Career

 She participated at the 2018 World Weightlifting Championships, winning a medal.

 She represented the Dominican Republic at the 2020 Summer Olympics, She won the bronze medal in the Women's 87 kg event.

 She won the bronze medal in the women's +87 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 She also won medals in the Snatch and Clean & Jerk events in this competition.

 In 2024, she finished in 9th place in the women's +81 kg event at the 2024 Summer Olympics held in Paris, France.

+She won the +86 kg category silver medal in snatch and bronze in clean and jerk at the 2026 Central American and Caribbean Games.